 In June 2017, Woods reportedly checked into a clinic to receive professional help to manage medication intake for pain and a sleep disorder.
 In late October, he pleaded guilty to a reckless driving charge for the May incident and agreed to enter a program for first-time offenders to avoid a conviction for driving under the influence.

 On October 30, Woods made news again for reasons related to his profession, announcing that he would return to competitive golf for the start of his personal tournament, the Hero World Challenge, at the end of November.

-In early 2018, the veteran golfer finally found his game clicking into place again.
-After tying for second place at the Valspar Championship, his best finish since 2013, he got off to a strong start with a 4-under 68 in the opening round of the Arnold Palmer Invitational, before finishing in a tie for fifth.
+In 2018, the veteran golfer finally found his game clicking into place again.
+After tying for second place at the Valspar Championship, his best finish since 2013, he got off to an excellent start with a 4-under 68 in the opening round of the Arnold Palmer Invitational, before finishing in a tie for fifth.
 Following another strong showing, at the British Open in July, Woods resurfaced in the Top 50 of the world golf ranking.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!